4160 Tuesdays 2021 EDP

 by Sarah McCartney

 4160 Tuesdays Court of Ravens is an Eau de Parfum launched in 2021, created by Sarah McCartney.
-Court of Ravens settles into a heart of Labdanum, Oakmoss, Citrus, and Frankincense.
-4160 Tuesdays's Court of Ravens carries an Acquired verdict, a amber-led wear.
+Court of Ravens opens with Citrus and Green, settles into a heart of Rose, Iris, and Frankincense, and dries down to a base of Cistus Incanus, Musk, Patchouli, and Oakmoss.
+4160 Tuesdays's Court of Ravens carries an Acquired verdict, an amber-led wear.

 Prepare for a polarised experience.
 This is a bold, uncompromising chypre rose that you'll either adore for its elegant depth or want to scrub off immediately.
 Definitely not a blind buy, but a must-try for those who crave something truly distinctive and a bit edgy.